aws-deepracer/ude/README.md

 ## Unified Distributed Environment (UDE)

-UDE is an open source Python library for virtualizing reinforcement learning environments.
+UDE is an open-source Python library for virtualizing reinforcement learning environments.
 It provides a uniform API to control the flow and life-cycle of the environments, and supports seamless offload of simulation environments.

 ## Installation

-To install UDE toolkit, use `pip install ude`.
+To install the UDE toolkit, use `pip install ude`.

 Python 3.6, 3.7, 3.8, and 3.9 are supported on Linux, Windows, and macOS.